Trovemaster/TROVE/docs/source/newmolecules.rst

 Rather than explicitly give all the symmetrised expansion coordinates in a PES routine, another approach is to do the symmetry `on the fly'.
 This means to apply the symmetry operations to coordinates by making use of the symmetry operation matrices for the group.
-This method is used in TROVE for the C:sub:`2`H:sub:`4` molecule.
+This method is used in TROVE for the C\ :sub:`2`H\ :sub:`4` molecule.
 In the pot file this is specified as
 ::